Kelleher & Associates – Providing Residential & Commercial Building Surveying Services across Ireland

 Kelleher & Associates are Registered & Chartered Building Surveyors with over 25 years experience in both the construction industry and the Building Surveying Profession.
-We are a Surveying Practice of fully qualified and indemnified Building Surveyors operating across Ireland but with offices in Dublin, Maynooth, Co.
+We are a well established Professional Building Surveying Practice of fully qualified and insured Building Surveyors operating across Ireland but with offices in Dublin, Maynooth, Co.
 Kildare and Galway.

 We hold professional membership of the Society of Chartered Surveyors Ireland (SCSI), Royal Institution of Chartered Surveyors (RICS) and the Chartered Association of Building Engineers (CABE).
 Membership of these professional bodies requires that we carry Professional Indemnity (PI) insurance.